20 Skinny Cheesecake Recipes

 Nutrition: 252 calories, 10.1 g fat (6 g saturated), 105 mg sodium, 37.2 g carbs, 1 g fiber, 24.8 g sugar, 4.3 g protein

 You had us at cheesecake and pancakes, but red velvet, too?
 This recipe can’t be anything short of crazy-delicious.
 And as long as you eat it for what it is—a dessert—it won’t sabotage your body goals.
-For a list of foods to help you get there sooner, check out these 25 Best Foods for a Toned Body.

 Get the recipe from Le Creme de la Crumb.